 This seminar discussed some “big picture” questions surrounding the Hong Kong National Security Law (NSL) and “One Country, Two Systems”(OCTS).

-By Qiushi / Read More
+By South Reviews / Read More

 On a Sunday afternoon three years ago, one of China's most-wanted fugitives, dressed in baggy jeans and a striped shirt, walked into the country's pagoda-shaped consulate in Vancouver.
 Li Dongzhe was ready to take the biggest gamble of his life.